pacifisticuffs/pacifisticuffs.github.io/_posts/2018-01-06-first-post.md

 Also the [Flyers](https://www.nhl.com/flyers) just won a solid game.
 Woohoo!

 That's it for now.
-Next up will figuring out how to get Jekyll running locally so I can get a design integrated and make this a bit prettier to look at.
+Next up will be to figure out how to get Jekyll running locally so I can get a design integrated and make this a bit prettier to look at.